2021 THUNDER BRIGADE PERFORMANCE ENSMBLE

 Yes.
 There are periodic fundraising opportunities offered to assist with paying off financial obligations.

-Thunder Brigade is a regional drum corps that serves MD, VA, WVA, PA and Washington D.C.
-All of our rehearsals are within our regional area.
+Thunder Brigade is a regional performance ensemble that serves MD, VA, WVA, PA and Washington D.C. and all rehearsals are in our region.
 We will rehearse at various sites in Frederick, Washington, and Montgomery Counties that will be announced through the website.
 Our spring and summer rehearsals are in Frederick, MD and any location changes are announced well in advance of rehearsals so everyone can properly plan.
 The calendar is posted here.

 Can I join Thunder Brigade if I am in a winter guard or indoor percussion program?

 Yes.
-Thunder Brigade supports all indoor marching arts activities and following the January Open House, we do not ask guard members to attend another rehearsal until after the WGI season is finished.
-Because Thunder Brigade winter music rehearsals are on Sundays, there are generally no conflicts for the musicians.
+Thunder Brigade supports all indoor marching arts activities and with this, we do not ask color guard members to participate in rehearsals until after all indoor activities have concluded.
+Because our winter music sessions are on Sundays, there are generally no conflicts for the musicians.

 Can I join Thunder Brigade if I am in my high school or college band?